manovay/AP-Study-Guide-Generator/readme2.md

-# PDF Scraper and Vector Database Builder
+# PDF Scraper and Retrieval-Augmented Generator (RAG) System

-This project automates the process of scraping PDFs from AP (Advanced Placement) websites, extracting their content, splitting the text into chunks, generating vector embeddings for each chunk, and storing these embeddings in a vector database (using FAISS).
+This project automates the pipeline for scraping AP (Advanced Placement) exam PDFs, extracting their content, splitting the text into semantic chunks, generating vector embeddings, and storing them in a searchable vector store (MongoDB Atlas).
+The system integrates with OpenAI's GPT models to enable **Retrieval-Augmented Generation (RAG)**, allowing users to query the dataset and receive grounded, contextualized answers.
  It uses **Poetry** for dependency management.

 ## How It Works